tomproux/holbertonschool-printf/README.md

 In C language, printf() function is used to print formatted output to the standard output stdout (which is generally the console screen).

-# EXEMPLE D'UTILISATION DE LA FONCTION PRINTF #
-	#include <stdio.h>
-	int main()
-	{
-		/*Using printf to print the text "Hi!"*/ printf("Hi!");
-		return 0;
-	}
-Output
-Hi!

-Explanation: In this program, the printf function print the text "Hi!" on the console screen.

 # DESCRIPTION #

 The printf() function is defined inside <stdio.h> header file.